For Doctors Who Want To Provide Abortions, Employment Contracts Often Tie Their Hands

 León says she has worked with at least 30 physicians and nurse practitioners from 20 different states who faced problems similar to Remski's when they disclosed to their employers, or potential employers, that they planned to provide abortions.

-"They're being told that, 'We can't provide the care we went into medicine to provide,' " León says.
+"They're being told, 'We can't provide the care we went into medicine to provide,' " León says.
 "We shouldn't be putting providers in the position of caring for their patients or keeping their jobs."

 Representatives of IHA would not agree to a phone interview about Remski's situation, but spokesperson Amy Middleton explained in an email that IHA "works hard with our physicians to enable them to pursue other positions."
 But, she added, "outside work that interferes with a physician's ability to serve patients or contradicts the organization's practices could present a conflict of interest."